 Diabetes-related complications during pregnancy, for women with type 1 diabetes

 If you have autonomic nerve damage, you may experience more problems with low blood pressure during pregnancy.
-Delayed emptying of the stomach can also cause vomiting, which can persist throughout the pregnancy and can be stressful, and making it difficult to maintain good nutrition.
-This can lead to significant problems, so you should discuss with your doctor how autonomic nerve damage may affect your pregnancy.
+Delayed stomach emptying can cause vomiting that can persist throughout the pregnancy, which can be stressful and also make it difficult to maintain good nutrition.
+This can lead to significant problems so you should discuss with your doctor how autonomic nerve damage may affect your pregnancy.

 Diabetes-related complications and pregnancy

 If you have diabetes-related complications it’s particularly important to have specialised management of your diabetes during pregnancy.
 It is best for your pregnancy to be managed in a major hospital that has a lot of obstetric and diabetes medical support as well as the best facilities for babies if they are born early or have any problems when they are born.